pas080bctnanda/learning-github/README.md

 # learning-github
 this is my first git repository
 <br>
-consistent for next 30 days in github
+consistent for next 30 days in github(Aayush)